saikojosh/Deep-Iterate/README.md

 });
 ```

+## Important Notes
+A few things to take note of:

+* The `path` must include the name of the variable, for example if you have an array called `days` the first part of the path must be `days.`.
+* The first and last part of the path must be arrays whilst the middle of the path can be either objects or arrays, for example `array1.someObject.anotherObject.array2`.
+* The iteratee function is called for every element in the most deeply nested array, for example with the path `array1.array2`, the iteratee will be called for every element in `array2`.
+* Can be used to iterate over a unidimensional array but will incur a performance penalty.
+You'd be better off calling `.forEach()` on your array.

 ## API Overview

 ### deepIterate(input, path, iteratee);
 Iterate over a multidimensional array, passing only the values from the arrays to the iteratee.
-See the quick start example above.
+See the quick start example above or run the example with `node ./examples/basicExample.js`.

 **Iteratee Signature:** iteratee(array1, array2, ...arrayN)

 ### deepIterate.withAllLevels(input, path, iteratee)
 Iterate over a multidimensional array, passing the values from all levels to the iteratee.
-See the quick start example above.
+See the quick start example above or run the example with `node ./examples/basicExample.js`.

 **Iteratee Signature:** iteratee(level1, level2, ...levelN)

-## Known Issues
-* You cannot provide an object as the input for deepIterate.
-The input must be an array.